Oxford Standard for Citation of Legal Authorities: Journals and books

 Journal articles, books etc. should be cited with the author's name as shown in the work being cited.
-Journal abbreviations are in roman, with no periods (full stops).
+If a journal title is abbreviated, it should follow the guide in the appendix, which includes some standard abbreviations including specific journals, law reports and some authoritative books (e.g. J for Journal, Crim for Criminal, Bl Comm for Blackstone's Commentaries on the Laws of England); in all cases the abbreviations do not have full stops.
 If the journal does not have consecutive volume numbers, the year should be shown in square brackets, as in the second example.